Skip to content

 Men planting a plant in a field as a solution to desertification

-On the farm it is incredible to see the transformation that planting the right trees can bring about.
-Through their roots, trees fix nitrogen in the soil and promote the growth of many fungi and other microbes necessary for soil health.
-This biodiversity makes many nutrients available for vegetation to intake and vice versa.
-The leaf litter that many agroforestry trees drop help to build topsoils.
-This organic material mixed into the topsoil encourages biodiversity to flourish and helps soil trap moisture that sustains life in dry times.
-Every farmer in Trees for the Future’s program plants thousands of trees, many of which are nitrogen-fixing trees that revitalize tired soils.
+On the farm, it is incredible to see the transformation that planting the right trees can bring about.
+Trees fix nitrogen in the soil through their roots and promote the growth of fungi and microbes necessary for soil health.
+This biodiversity makes nutrients available for vegetation intake and vice versa.
+Additionally, the leaf litter that many agroforestry trees drop helps build topsoil.
+This organic material, mixed into the topsoil, encourages biodiversity and helps the soil trap moisture that sustains life in dry times.
+Every farmer in Trees for the Future’s program plants thousands of trees, including many nitrogen-fixing species that revitalize tired soils.

 It’s time to stop treating our soil like dirt